Metropolitan Oval

 The Metropolitan Oval, also known as Met Oval, is a soccer complex located in Maspeth, Queens in New York City.
+The Met Oval is the oldest continuously used soccer facility in the United States.
 Village Voice named the complex, which takes up 4.2 acre, the "Best full soccer field in the middle of a residential neighborhood" in 2004, for its "pristine" playing surface and the view of the Manhattan skyline.

 In addition, the Metropolitan Oval is a MLS Next member.
 The Metropolitan Oval Academy and facility is led by an all-volunteer Board of Directors.
 Jon Burklo serves as the Technical Director of the Academy.